KamalHunzai/Angular-ShowOff/jin-technolgies-training-session/Readme.md

 **Trainer: <https://github.com/kamalhunzai>**

-This is Code of One Day Hand's On Training Session that was conducted at Jin Technologies Islamabad.
+This is Code of One Day Hand's On Training Session that was conducted at <https://jintech.com/>.